 Once the vision and ambition and the current status of the IAF is established, the strategy gives guidance in how this vision and ambition will be achieved.
 The strategy of the IAF is meant to be designed to define achievable actions.
-The defined actions should be based upon the gaps and ensure achievable and concrete actions.
-In order to achieve this the actions should be SMART; specific, measurable, achievable, realistic and timemance esses of audits)
+The defined actions would constitute the strategy's roadmap mainly leveraging the identified gaps.
+In order to achieve this the actions should be SMART; specific, measurable, achievable, realistic and time-bound